Stories & connections.

 Schoharie County: By plane, train, or car we’re just a few hours from NYC, Boston, Montreal, and Niagara Falls, making us the perfect place to start and end every adventure.

-We’ve Got The Vibes: Line Dancing, Trivia, Community Theater And Outhouse Races
+We’ve Got the Vibes: Line Dancing, Trivia, Community Theater & Outhouse Races

 The Vibes are just the beginning in Upstate NY’s Schoharie County.
 Line dancing, trivia, pancake breakfasts, and outhouse races…there’s always something to do.